lfortin/node-os-monitor/README.md

 Value of 1 minute load average over which event 'loadavg1' is triggered.
 Default: os.cpus().length

-(The load average is a measure of system activity, calculated by the operating system and expressed as a fractional number.
+(A Unix-specific concept, the load average is a measure of system activity, calculated by the operating system and expressed as a fractional number.
 As a rule of thumb, the load average should ideally be less than the number of logical CPUs in the system. ref.: [http://nodejs.org/api/os.html#os_os_loadavg](http://nodejs.org/api/os.html#os_os_loadavg "load average"))

 ###  critical5